chi-squirrels-2016/git-practice/CONTRIBUTING.md

 # How to contribute to this project

-- Fork this repo
+- Just fork this repo
 - Make some changes
-- Do a PR Back to the original repo
+- Do e PR Back to the original repo
-  - that PR should have a thorough comment with what you did, maybe include screenshots
+  - that PR should have a thorough comment with what you did, maybe include some shots

 ![some silly image](https://media.giphy.com/media/6nuiJjOOQBBn2/giphy.gif)